Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Experiments

 During optimization, we found that the feature of \emph{HandstandWalking}---``A person stands upside down'' had high matching degrees with \emph{StillRings} and \emph{Billiards}.
 The video is shown in Figure \ref{false_a_fig}.
 We analyzed the difference between the three actions and annotated the new features to the actions.
 After optimization, the errors of the actions were reduced and the accuracy was improved.

-The actions of \emph{BenchPress}, \emph{BodyWeightSquats}, \emph{CleanAndJerk}, and \emph{Lunges} were very similar, as shown in Figure \ref{false_c_fig}; therefore, the videos of these actions were often misclassified at the beginning. \emph{BenchPress}, \emph{CleanAndJerk}, and \emph{Lunges} have the same feature---``A person lifts a barbell''. \emph{BodyWeightSquats}, \emph{CleanAndJerk}, and \emph{Lunges} have the same feature---``A person crouches down and gets up''.
+The actions of \emph{BenchPress}, \emph{BodyWeightSquats}, \emph{CleanAndJerk}, and \emph{Lunges} were very similar, as shown in Figure \ref{false_c_fig}.
+Therefore, the videos of these actions were often misclassified at the beginning. \emph{BenchPress}, \emph{CleanAndJerk}, and \emph{Lunges} have the same feature---``A person lifts a barbell.'' \emph{BodyWeightSquats}, \emph{CleanAndJerk}, and \emph{Lunges} have the same feature---``A person crouches down and gets up.''
 We put these two features into the model, and the results are shown in Figure \ref{feature_acc_fig}.
-There are many actions that have high matching degrees with the feature ``A person crouches down and gets up''.
-In particular, \emph{BabyCrawling} and \emph{RockClimbingIndoor} are also treated as squatting and getting up when in reality they are crawling and climbing.
-The possible reason is that they have similar leg motions.
-But as the object features and other motion features of the two actions are easy to distinguish, they are easy to correct.
-For \emph{BenchPress}, \emph{BodyWeightSquats}, \emph{CleanAndJerk} and \emph{Lunges}, these actions are not only similar in the human motion but also similar in the objects appearing in the video.
+There are many actions that have high matching degrees with the feature ``A person crouches down and gets up.''
+In particular, \emph{BabyCrawling} and \emph{RockClimbingIndoor} are treated as squatting and getting up, when in reality, they are crawling and climbing.
+This can be attributed to the fact that they have similar leg motions.
+However, as the object features and other motion features of the two actions are easy to distinguish, they are easy to correct.
+For \emph{BenchPress}, \emph{BodyWeightSquats}, \emph{CleanAndJerk}, and \emph{Lunges}, these actions are not only similar in the human motion but also in the objects appearing in the video.
 Therefore, we appended some new features to the actions.
 The features are shown in Table \ref{new_feature_tab}.
 By adding new features, the accuracies of these actions were improved.

-However, the errors of \emph{ApplyLipstick} and \emph{BrushingTeeth} are difficult to correct.
+However, the errors of \emph{PlayingCello} and \emph{PlayingViolin} are difficult to correct.
 The video is shown in Figure \ref{false_b_fig}.
-The two actions are holding a stick-like thing in the hand to the mouth and moving the hand around.
-Although lipstick and toothbrush are different items, limited by the precision of the object detection model, the two actions cannot be recognized well.
-For this problem, in the feature generation phase, we can choose a better model to extract the video features, but it will increase the cost of extracting features.
-The method to choose depends on the situation.
+In the field of image recognition, if the size and orientation of the object change, many models can still recognize it correctly, which is an advantage.
+However, there is also a problem that is easy to appear.
+For example, the violin and cello look alike, but the size and orientation is different.
+This can be confusing for models.
+Additionally, human actions are also similar.
+It is difficult for people to describe the difference of these two actions in simple sentences.
+To solve this problem, we can use complex sentences to describe the subtle differences between the two actions in detail.
+Moreover, it is necessary to add the data of subtle movements to the training set of the VTMM to recognize it.